 Every company seems to be in a fierce competition in their business nowadays.
 While aspiring to be better than your competitors can obviously help a company balloon its profits, being under constant pressure and working in a fast-paced work environment can take a toll on employees’ physical and mental health.

 “Wait, but why are we even talking about this?” you may be wondering right now.
-Our Encino stress-related injury attorney William Kropach explains why this conversation actually matters.
-Here is the deal: there are millions of workers in Encino and all across California who put an incredible amount of effort into their jobs at the expense of their psychological and mental health.
+Our Los Angeles stress-related injury attorney William Kropach explains why this conversation actually matters.
+Here is the deal: there are millions of workers in Los Angeles and all across California who put an incredible amount of effort into their jobs at the expense of their psychological and mental health.

-In other words, these workers are fatigued, stressed out, depressed, anxious, struggle with insomnia and all others symptoms of stress-related injuries at work.
-But you can actually obtain workers’ compensation benefits for your stress-related injuries.
-However, there are a few things you need to know about stress-related injury workers’ compensation claims before seeking compensation.
+In other words, these workers are fatigued, stressed out, depressed, anxious, struggle with insomnia and all other symptoms of stress-related injuries at work.
+But you can actually obtain workers compensation benefits for your stress-related injuries.
+However, there are a few things you need to know about stress-related injury workers compensation claims before seeking compensation.

-You see, courts in Encino and all across California recognize that stress can be caused both at work and outside of work.
+You see, courts in Los Angeles and all across California recognize that stress can be caused both at work and outside of work.
 When combined, an unbearable amount of stress can cause deterioration in an employee’s mental, emotional, psychological, and even physical health.

-Our Encino workers’ compensation lawyer from the Law Offices of William Kropach explains that you only have to present evidence that workplace conditions or your job duties were the predominant cause of your stress-related injury.
+Our Los Angeles workers compensation lawyer from the Law Offices of Kropach & Kropach explains that you only have to present evidence that workplace conditions or your job duties were the predominant cause of your stress-related injury.
 In other words, it needs to be work-related for at least 51 percent.
-Contrary to the popular belief, you do not have to show that your job or work activities were the sole cause of your stress-related injuries.
+Contrary to popular belief, you do not have to show that your job or work activities were the sole cause of your stress-related injuries.

-While the exact factors that contribute to stress depend on the type of personality that you have and vary from one case to another, there are certain principal causes of work-related stress that are recognized by courts in Encino and elsewhere in California.
+While the exact factors that contribute to stress depend on the type of personality that you have and vary from one case to another, there are certain principal causes of work-related stress that are recognized by courts in Los Angeles and elsewhere in California.
 Those include:

-In order to boost your chances of proving that your stress was work-related and to properly evaluate the value your claim, seek legal advice of our Encino stress related injury attorney from the Law Offices of William Kropach.
-Call our offices at 818-609-7005 or complete this contact form to get a free consultation today.
+In order to boost your chances of proving that your stress was work-related and to properly evaluate the value of your claim, seek the legal advice of our Los Angeles stress-related injury attorney from the Law Offices of William Kropach.
+Call our offices at 818-600-4714 or complete this contact form to get a free consultation today.